Steven0038/ImageLabeller/README.md

 ````
 model/src/main/kotlin/com/steven/model/Main.kt
 ````
-to train the initial model with IDE run param argument, arg[0] is train, arg[1] is the model save destination path,
+to train the initial model with IDE run param argument, arg[0] is train, arg[1] is the destination path dir to save model,

 ex:
 ````
-train E:/workspace/phModelNew web
+train E:/workspace/phModelNew
 ````

 3. after get the trained model, rename the file to model.zip, and put to the initial model path define under